Groupon launches credit card payment business

 PayPal’s service charges a fee of 2.7 percent of the purchase price for all types of credit and debit cards - including those issued by American Express.
 Transaction fees for processing AmEx cards are often higher.
 Square charges 2.75 percent per swipe.

-Reporting Alistair Barr in San Francisco and Nivedita Bhattacharjee in Chicago; Editing by Jeffrey Benkoe, Sofina Mirza-Reid and Richard Chang
+Reporting Alistair Barr in San Francisco and Nivedita Bhattacharjee in Chicago; Editing by Jeffrey Benkoe and Sofina Mirza-Reid